apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

 ## Asset Capabilities 🚀

-- The asset will deploy an opionated OpenShift Hub cluster running OpenShift GitOps, OpenShift Pipelines, OpenShift Data Foundation, Ansible Automation Platform, Red Hat Advanced Cluster Management 2.4, OpenShift Virtualisation, IBM Infrastructure Automation from the IBM Cloud Pak for AIOps 3.2, SealedSecrets, Instana, Turbonomics and RHACM Observability.
+- The asset will deploy an opionated OpenShift Hub cluster running OpenShift GitOps, OpenShift Pipelines, OpenShift Data Foundation, Ansible Automation Platform, Red Hat Advanced Cluster Management 2.4, OpenShift Virtualisation (only supported on Bare-metal nodes), IBM Infrastructure Automation from the IBM Cloud Pak for AIOps 3.2, SealedSecrets, Instana, Turbonomics and RHACM Observability.

-- Deployment of Managed OpenShift Clusters via OpenShift GitOps onto Amazon Web Services, Microsoft Azure, Google Cloud Platform, VMWare vSphere and Bare-metal environments, including Single Node OpenShift onto On Premise hosts.
+- Deployment and management of Managed OpenShift Clusters via OpenShift GitOps onto Amazon Web Services, Microsoft Azure, Google Cloud Platform, VMWare vSphere and Bare-metal environments, including Single Node OpenShift onto On Premise hosts.

+- Deployed Managed OpenShift Clusters on AWS, Azure and GCP can be Hibernated when not in-use to reduce the amount of resources consumed on your provider, potentially lowering costs.

 - Configured to Auto-Discover OpenShift Clusters from provided Red Hat OpenShift Cluster Manager credentials, and provide the opportunity to import the OpenShift clusters as Managed Clusters and automatically configure them into the OpenShift GitOps Cluster.

-- Centalised OpenShift GitOps for deployment of Applications across any Managed OpenShift Cluster.
+- Centralised OpenShift GitOps for deployment of Applications across any Managed OpenShift Cluster.
 View all deployed Applications across the entire fleet of OpenShift Clusters, regardless of Clusters location (i.e. AWS, GCP, on-premise etc).

 - Automatically apply policies and governance to ALL Clusters within Red Hat Advanced Cluster Management, regardless of Clusters location.